Capybara-Buying-Association/project1-sample2/README.md

-# project1-sample2
+# Scram

-A game where you guess the shuffled word
+Guess a word after it has been scrambled.